zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 ### Task 1: Provision Web App for Containers

-#### Task to complete
+#### Tasks to complete

-- Provision a Web App for Containers instance in the Azure portal, named best-for-you-app-SUFFIX
+- Provision a Web App for Containers instance in the Azure portal, named best-for-you-app-SUFFIX.
-  - Set the image source as best-for-you-organics image in your Azure Container Registry, using the latest tag
+  - Set the image source as best-for-you-organics image in your Azure Container Registry, using the latest tag.

 #### Exit criteria

-- You can navigate to the provisioned App Service in the Azure portal, and view the Docker Container details
+- You can navigate to the provisioned App Service in the Azure portal, and view the Docker Container details.

 ### Task 2: Navigate to the deployed app

 In this task, you will navigate to the deployed app, and log in to verify it is functioning correctly.

-#### Task to complete
+#### Tasks to complete

-- Using a web browser, navigate to the URL for your App Service
+- Using a web browser, navigate to the URL for your App Service.

 #### Exit criteria